nafizjiwa/ReactQuestionAnswer/README.md

         )
 ```

-4. What does it mean for something to be "declarative" instead of "imperative"?
+4. What does it mean for something to be "declarative" instead of "imperative"?</br>

         Declarative means I can tell the computer WHAT to do
         and expect it to handle the details.
 Imperative means I need
         to tell it HOW to do each step.

-5. What does it mean for something to be "composable"?
+5. What does it mean for something to be "composable"?</br>

         We have small pieces that we can put together to make something
         larger/greater than the individual pieces.

-6. How is JSX is transpiled?
+6. How is JSX is transpiled?</br>

         By Babel, it's converted into standard JavaScript using React.createElement()
         Each JSX element becomes a React.createElement call:
         React.createElement(HTML Tag, Attribute or null, children elements)

     Example:
     const page = (